Augasty/Aurelius/README.md

-# **_Bluey: A Planning and Productivity Tool**
+# **_bluey: A Planning and Productivity Tool**

-_Bluey_ is a comprehensive planning and productivity tool designed to streamline collaboration and project management.
-Whether you're tracking tasks or planning intricate projects, Bluey provides a seamless experience for organizing and executing your work.
+_bluey is a comprehensive planning and productivity tool designed to streamline collaboration and project management.
+Whether you're tracking tasks or planning intricate projects, _bluey provides a seamless experience for organizing and executing your work.

 ## **Current Features:**